adrazen/cs140e-final-project/labs/3-bootloader/README.md

 we want those programs to run on!

-The following is a diagram to help you begin to visualize the method of communication between your unix side and pi side.
+The following is a diagram to help you begin to visualize the method of communication between your bootloader's unix side and pi side.
 There will be more details further along in the lab!

 <img width="700" alt="Screen Shot 2022-03-14 at 10 34 33 PM" src="https://user-images.githubusercontent.com/40475205/158313673-2efd1d3f-2006-43d6-8db2-26f451e407c2.png">